I am a nonfiction editor. I specialize in memoir, essays (critical and personal), and in spiritual life story writing.

 –Lindy Mechefske, author of Sir John’s Table

 The New Quarterly: Canadian Writers & Writing (TNQ) is one of the country’s leading cultural magazines.
-TNQ writers regularly win the most prestigious prizes: The Giller, Governor-General’s Awards, the Journey Prize, the Rooke-Metcalf Award and National Magazine Awards.
+TNQ writers regularly win prestigious prizes such as the Giller, Governor-General’s Awards, the Journey Prize, the Rooke-Metcalf Award and National Magazine Awards.

 And to scholars: